engity-com/bifroest/docs/reference/cli/audit/verify.md

 ## Arguments

-`auditlogName` selects one configured audit log.
+`auditlogName` selects one configured audit log by name, not a journal or segment path.
+Copy its whole stopped journal, including signed `head.cbor`, for offline use.

 ## Flags {: #audit-verify-flags }